 The application can be found here.

 Home Inspectors in Delaware are regulated by the state.
-The requirements differ whether you have an active license in another jurisdiction or are applying new.
+The requirements differ whether you have an active license in another jurisdiction or are a new applicant.

 Once you have completed a minimum of 75 inspections under supervision, you can take the exam to become licensed.